-The Bills of Rights was derived and premised on the principles from the Magna Carta (1215), the English Bills of Rights (1689), the writings of Enlightenment and the Virginia Declaration of Rights, chiefly drafted by George Mason.
+The Bill of Rights was derived and premised on the principles from the Magna Carta (1215), the English Bill of Rights (1689), the writings of Enlightenment, and the Virginia Declaration of Rights, chiefly drafted by George Mason.

 James Madison, one of the founding fathers of the USA, introduced 12 amendments to the First Congress in 1789.
 Ten of these went on to become what we now know as the ‘Bill of Rights’ which guaranteed essential rights and civil liberties.
 These ten amendments were adopted as a single unit and ratified on 15th December 1791.
 The Bill of Rights still stands as a symbol and strong foundation of American ideals of individual liberty, limited governance, and the rule of law.
 Many of these amendments were pertaining to the legal protections for those accused of crimes.

 One of these amendments, i.e. the 6th Amendment effectively laid down the governing procedures of the criminal courts.
 The Sixth Amendment states as hereunder:

 “In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the Assistance of Counsel for his defense.”